 The Leader class never went into production, and its prototypes were scrapped, and no longer exist.

-A dual power-bogey locomotive that did go onto production was the South African Garratt.
-The Garratt resembled a more conventional steam locomotive, with a smaller tender-like attachment on the front with the second power unit.
-There's a model of a Garratt in Arch Four.
+A dual power-bogey locomotive type that did go onto production was the Garratt.
+The Garratt resembled a more conventional steam locomotive, suspended between independent power bogies front and back.

 - Ian Roberston, Leader: Steam’s Last Chance (Sutton Publishing, 1988) ISBN 0862993768

 - A brief pictorial history of Oliver Bulleid's Leader class steam locomotive for the Southern Railway